Apollounknowndev/worldgen-docs/docs/docs/configured-features/feature-types/monster-room.md

 The `minecraft:monster_room` feature type is used to place a dungeon.
 In vanilla, it is placed in the Overworld.

+{: .extra-info }
+This feature will only place if there are 1-5 blocks of openings in the walls of where the monster room will be placed.

 ### JSON format

 <pre>